 She took me by the hand to the Navy pier, where she pulled out her hammer and cracked the shells, exposing the crab’s tail used to anchor itself into the shell.
 Turns out, crab tail is caviar to fish and we were soon cranking them in left and right.
 I remember very little of my early youth, but that memory has always remained clear.

 Fast forward six years and another gentleman entered my life, embracing the role of Dad, as if I were his own blood.
 Being an avid fisherman and hunter, it was not long before he had me on the banks of the Columbia River fishing and catching steelhead and trout.
 The whole ritual of gathering the rods and tackle boxes coupled with the anticipation of a foray into the wild was euphoric.

 Some of my favorite charter trips involve youngsters who have never fished.
 I get a lot of gratification watching the fire light up when they catch their first one.
-In these days of technology, where young ones’ attention seems to be dominated by cell phones or video games, getting them in touch with nature and a bent rod, is fantastic, I think.
+In these days of technology, getting them in touch with nature, is fantastic, I think.

 Caleb wants to go to Florida this Christmas and catch sailfish.
 He has many fish over 40 pounds—redfish, cobia and mahi—and wants to add more billfish to the list.
 While we have them here, they are some 60 miles offshore, making it a long and costly journey locally.
 However, when the cold fronts of December roll through southern Florida, they congregate within a mile of shore.

 I can’t think of a better gift.
 Merry Christmas and God bless!